dsgrid/dsgrid/docs/source/setup.rst

 Python Environment
 ==================
 dsgrid requires python=3.8 or later.
-If you do not already have a python environment with python>=3.8, then you will need to get this set up.
-We recommend using `Conda <https://conda.io/projects/conda/en/latest/index.html>`_ to help manage your python packages and environments.
+If you do not already have a python environment with python>=3.8, we recommend using `Conda <https://conda.io/projects/conda/en/latest/index.html>`_ to help manage your python packages and environments.

 Steps to make a dsgrid Conda environment: